 Our current go-to-market strategy does not contemplate or rely upon governmental or third-party payor reimbursement.
-We may, however, in the future seek reimbursement for product candidates as a means to expand the adoption of products and broaden our customer base.
+However, in the future we plan to seek reimbursement for product candidates as a means to expand the adoption of products and broaden our customer base.